 Note that the tastings were spread out over the 45-minute tour, and each pour is fairly minimal—I was fine to drive home after the tour.
 Obviously, exercise good judgement and don't drive if you're impaired.

 Was the Tattersall distillery tour worth it?
 Absolutely!
 Going behind the scenes was an engaging way to learn more about distilling, and I enjoyed sampling liqueurs that I may not have otherwise.
 Plus, you get to keep your tasting glass as a souvenir.

 Tattersall distillery tours are scheduled on Saturdays at 2:00pm and 3:00pm and last approximately 30-45 minutes.
-Tours cost $10 per person and include spirit tastings and a souvenir glass.
+Tours cost $15 per person and include spirit tastings and a souvenir glass (add your choice of T-shirt or hat for $5 extra).
 Since space is limited and spots are available on a first-come, first-served basis, arrive early and enjoy a cocktail while you wait.

 1620 Central Ave NE, Suite 150

 Minneapolis, MN 55413